-CE 360 Reinforced Concrete Design (4)
+CE 360 Reinforced Concrete Design (3)

 Analysis and design of reinforced concrete structures in accordance with the current ACI Building Code.
-Topics include basic concrete and reinforcing steel properties, introduction to fundamental reinforced concrete behavior and design philosophy, development of simple loads and load paths, load combinations, construction specifications and introduction to structural design/analysis software.
-Design/analysis elements include simple and continuous beams, one-way slabs, footings, retaining walls and introduction to columns.
+Topics include basic concrete and reinforcing steel properties, introduction to fundamental reinforced concrete behavior and design philosophy, development of simple loads and load paths, load combinations, and construction specifications.
+Design/ analysis elements include simple and continuous beams, one-way slabs, footings, and introduction to columns.
 Students consider elements over full range of construction and behavior including ultimate strength, serviceability and basic detailing.
 Students learn to apply mechanics of materials and structural analysis principles to the design of reinforced concrete components.
 Prerequisites: CE 321 and CE 350.
+A minimum grade of C- is required for all prerequisites.